ramteid/kitazeit/README.md

 ## Why use it

-- **Quick to learn.** German-style work-time forms, calm interface, sensible defaults.
+- **Quick to learn.** Simple work-time forms, calm interface, sensible defaults.
 - **Mobile-first.** Educators record their hours from a phone in the cloakroom.
 - **Self-hosted.** Your data stays on your server.
 No SaaS, no telemetry.
 - **Operable.** Caddy, the app, and PostgreSQL ship as one compose stack with hardened defaults.